Skip to main content

 Stations

-Stations are a great way to take the pressure off of you and to break up the monotany of standard class structure.
+Stations are a great way to take the pressure off of you and to break up the monotony of standard class structure.
 They are especially wonderful if you have teach on the block!
 My school used to run a block schedule two days per week, and I often planned stations for that day.
 In my classes of 35 students, I liked to have at least five different stations.
 If you teach shorter class periods, one set of stations can easily cover two class periods!

 Depending on your classroom management, you might be able to participate in one specific station while students manage themselves at the other stations, or you might have to leave yourself available to circulate through the room and monitor activity at all stations.
 Either way, you don’t have to do much talking or try to be creative and excited when really you just feel like sleeping.